 Nursing programs can be costly due to the fast-paced nature of clinicals and coursework.
 Although accelerated nursing programs can be expensive, if you take into consideration the time you save, accelerated nursing programs are comparative to traditional nursing programs.
 Because not everyone is in a position to pay for an expensive nursing degree out of pocket, there are many options available for student financial aid assistance.

 There’s a big ROI: Even though your initial education may be costly, you will find that earning your BSN offers a good return on investment.
-Take a look at what you can expect from your salary, career options and job opportunities once you earn your Bachelor of Science in Nursing.
+According to the Bureau of Labor Statistics, the median annual salary for a registered nurse in the U.S. is $75,330.

 3. Accelerated Nursing School is Challenging